Stefan-H-H/Issue-Tracker/README.md

 ## Chapter 7
 ### Summary & Functionality Added:
-This chapter is centered around making changes that improve overall scalability of the project and workflow by focusing on changing the overall architecture of the project and implementing the use of ESLint to enforce good and consisten code style.
+This chapter is centered around making changes that improve overall scalability of the project and workflow by focusing on changing the overall architecture of the project and implementing the use of ESLint to enforce good and consistent code style.
 No new application functionality was added in this chapter.
 That said, we changed the architecture of the project, by splitting the one (1) original server into two (2) -- an API Server, and a separate UI Server, each responsible for their own functions.
-Additionaly, ESLint is used to add checks and for  adhereing to coding standars, best practices, and validations.
+Additionally, ESLint is used to add checks and for  adhering to coding standards, best practices, and validations.

 ![ch07](/readme_images/ch7-api.png)
 ![ch07](/readme_images/ch7-ui.png)